Tuesday, July 30, 2013

 It is a place run by locals, visited by locals and will probably not be visited by anyone but mostly locals by virtue of location.
 As of this point, this location is not yet even registered in OpenRice.

 This was sliced fish with hor fun and bean sprouts.
-It's pretty okay if you don't compare.
-The fish slices were decent and for a small portion, it was actually pretty large.
+It's pretty okay if one doesn't compare.
+Fish slices were decent and for a small portion, it was actually pretty large.

 The obligatory greens came in the form of stir fried nai bai with garlic and some crispy silverfish.
 It was pretty much what it looked like.